 From the first day at Fahan, your child is encouraged to think, ask questions and to develop a passion for learning whilst being nurtured in a safe and caring environment.

 Education at Fahan can start from as young as three years of age with entry into the Fahan School Pre-Kinder program.
-The newly upgraded Fahan Early Learning Centre offers students, from Pre-Kinder to Year 2 tranquil gardens and a safe haven in which to experience their first years in institutional education.
-The Reggio Emilia educational philosophy underpins the learning program in the Early Learning Centre.
+Junior School at Fahan offers students, from Kindergarten to Year 2 tranquil gardens and a safe haven in which to experience their first years at school.
+The Reggio Emilia educational philosophy underpins the learning program in the Junior School.
 This philosophy supports thinking, questioning and discussion between students and teachers and encourages children to feel proud of their achievements and to be excited about learning.

-At Fahan School we have always appreciated that each child is unique and our class sizes ensure that each child’s learning style is catered for.
-There is a strong emphasis on English and Mathematics and, while a range of teaching methods is used to cater for individual learning styles, phonics is central to the English Program.
+At Fahan School we appreciate that each child is unique and our class sizes ensure that each child’s learning style is catered for.
+In the Junior School, we maintain a key focus on literacy and numeracy and, while a range of teaching methods is used to cater for individual learning styles, phonics is central to the literacy program.

-A Kitchen Garden is one of our unique facilities in the Early Learning Centre, instilling in the children a sense of responsibility for the environment, as well as teaching them the values of good nutrition and a healthy regard for animals through various animal programs.
+A Kitchen Garden is one of our unique facilities in the Junior School, instilling in the children a sense of responsibility for the environment, as well as teaching them the values of good nutrition and a healthy regard for animals through various animal programs.
 Your child can grow vegetables and herbs and learn valuable lessons through rewarding involvement in the growing, harvesting, cooking and eating process.

 The best methodology for early childhood teaching, the Reggio Emilia philosophy, is central to the curriculum for children in Kindergarten to Year 2.
 Developed in Italy and embraced by leading educational institutions worldwide, the Reggio Emilia philosophy encourages thinking, questioning, discussing and learning with excitement and purpose.